-Is landlord insurance compulsory in Western Australia?
+Is landlord insurance compulsory in WA?

 It isn't mandatory to have landlord insurance in Western Australia; however, as the landlord, the responsibility and repercussions in the event of loss, damage or injury would fall squarely on you.
 What's more, you are responsible for setting lease terms as well as for collecting bond (typically four weeks rent) and rent for the property.
 Landlord insurance protects you against such financial burdens and offers legal liability for such incidents.